kyma-project/community/guidelines/content-guidelines/09-add-documentation-topic.md

 ## Add a single OpenAPI specification
 ​
 In addition to Kyma documentation, there are also [OpenAPI](https://swagger.io/specification/) specifications rendered on the [Kyma website](https://kyma-project.io).
-You can find these specifications under the **API Consoles** type in the right navigation panel of a given component topic
+You can find these specifications under the **API Consoles** type in the right navigation panel of a given component topic.
 ​
 To add a new specification, follow these steps:
 ​